PacktPublishing/Tensorflow-2.0-Computer-Vision-Cookbook/README.md

 | 1-12    | Python 3.6+, TensorFlow 2.3+         | Mac OS X, and Linux (Debian Based) |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://static.packt-cdn.com/downloads/9781838829131_ColorImages.pdf] (Graphics Bundle Link).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://static.packt-cdn.com/downloads/9781838829131_ColorImages.pdf)

 ## Code in Action